ttsiodras/MandelbrotInVHDL/README.md

 But in the ["GHDL simulation pipelined" branch](https://github.com/ttsiodras/MandelbrotInVHDL/tree/GHDL_simulation_pipelined/), things change - when we do `make test` here, we see this:

-    Received 45 / 45
+    [TB] Received test result of 240, passing test 45 / 45
-    tb/mandel_tb.vhdl:164:9:@7780ns:(assertion note): Successful end of test
+    tb/mandel_tb.vhdl:178:9:@70820ns:(assertion note): Successful end of test

-That is, instead of 22.17us, the new circuit takes 7.78us **to do the same work**.
+That is, instead of 232.13us, the new circuit takes 70.82us **to do the same work**.

 <img src="contrib/pipelined.jpg" alt="The pipelined implementation"><BR>
 <em>The pipelined implementation</em>